basarat/typescript-book/docs/getting-started.md

 TypeScript compiles into JavaScript.
 JavaScript is what you are actually going to execute (either in the browser or on the server).
 So you are going to need the following:

 * TypeScript compiler (OSS available [in source](https://github.com/Microsoft/TypeScript/) and on [NPM](https://www.npmjs.com/package/typescript))
 * A TypeScript editor (you can use notepad if you want but I use [alm 🌹](http://alm.tools).
-Also there is a great list here : https://github.com/Microsoft/TypeScript/wiki/TypeScript-Editor-Support)
+Also [lots of other IDES support it as well]( https://github.com/Microsoft/TypeScript/wiki/TypeScript-Editor-Support))

 ![](https://raw.githubusercontent.com/alm-tools/alm-tools.github.io/master/screens/main.png)